 You’ve been preparing for the arrival of your baby for practically 9 months, maybe more.
 When labor finally begins, will you even know it’s happening?
 Maybe not!
 There are actually some lesser known rather unusual signs of labor that are quite common.

 Contractions, spotting (also known as bloody show), your water breaking and dilation are all obvious signs of labor.
 When any of these occur, you’re probably b-lining for the hospital or at the very least on the phone with your OB.
 But not all signs of labor are so transparent.
-We’re sharing unusual signs of labor today so you’ll know your precious sweet baby is coming soon.

 You can Breathe Again: As your baby “drops” and begins her decent through the birth canal, you may feel a load has been taken off your respiratory system.
 Your baby was causing all of your organs to squish together, which often makes it hard to breathe.
 When your baby is close to her debut, you may finally be able to take a full breath of fresh air.
 Good thing because you’ll probably need it for pushing!